LeighCurran/AuroraPlusHA/README.md

 ## CAVEATs

-1. Upon adding the integration, only sensors with readings on the previous day will be available to add to the energy dashboard.
-This could be a problem if the previous day was a full-day off-peak day, as the peak tariff won't show up.
-Simply restart Home Assistant on a day after the missing tariff was used for a sensor to be created.
+1. Upon adding the integration, only sensors with readings on the previous week will be available to add to the energy dashboard.
+This could be an issue if the plan was just changed.
+Sensors for the new tariffs won't show up.
+Simply restart Home Assistant the next week for new sensors to be created.

 2. Upon reauthenticating, a bunch of SQLAlchemyError will prop up in the logs.
    They are currently believed to be harmless, and stop happening after a